FAQ’s

 Can only weak-minded people be hypnotized?

-No. Effective hypnosis requires imagination and the ability to co-operate.
-Intelligent, strong-willed people are actually the easiest to work with, since they can better apply themselves toward having a useful experience.
+No. Effective hypnosis requires imagination and the ability to cooperate.
+Intelligent, strong-willed people are the easiest to work with, since they can better apply themselves toward having a useful experience.

 Can I get ‘stuck’ in hypnosis